USS Herald of the Morning: Merchant Service

-In 1948, the ship was sold to Waterman Steamship Company, sailing as SS Citrus Packer.
+Herald of the Morning was placed in the Suisun Bay Reserve Fleet on 9 October 1946 remaining there until withdrawn on 8 April 1948 for transfer to Waterman Steamship Company after its purchase of the ship.
+Waterman renamed the vessel Citrus Packer.
 In 1950, two crewman of Citrus Packer were killed by a North Korean sniper ambush.
 The report stated that the two men left the ship when it docked in Inchon on 1 October and were never seen again.
 Four days later, when the ship sailed, the two were reported missing to U.S. Army authorities.
 When the vessel arrived in Yokohama the skipper was notified that their bodies had been found.
-She sailed as Citrus Packer until 1958, when she was sold to Gulf-South American Steamship Company as SS Gulf Trader.
+In 1949 the ship was grounded in a hurricane.
+She sailed as Citrus Packer until 1958, when she was sold to Gulf-South American Steamship Company as Gulf Trader.
+In 1966 the ship was registered as Bowling Green for Pan-American Tankers Corporation.
+During all post war commercial service the ship's signal was KVCN.

 Fate

 As of 30 July 1969, the ship was reported as "unseaworthy" according to a U.S. Fifth Circuit Court of Appeals case, in which a longshoreman was injured while loading and storing cargo.
 He was awarded $75,000 in damages.
 She was scrapped in 1973.